Andrés Cárdenas: 2024

 Cárdenas began his 2024 season in the 2024 Formula Winter Series with Campos Racing, getting a pole position, fastest lap and a win in the first race of the first round at Circuito de Jerez.
 He came third and fourth in the next two races.

-The Peruvian began his second round at the Circuito Ricardo Tormo on pole position, as he too converted it into a win.
+Cárdenas began his second round at the Circuito Ricardo Tormo on pole position, as he too converted it into a win.
 In the second race he snatched another podium followed by a fifth place in the final race.

-MotorLand Aragón – the third round of the series – was his worst yet, coming a low fourteenth in the first race, having his first retirement of the season in the second race but managed to salvage his weekend with a sixth place in the third race.
+MotorLand Aragón – the third round of the series – was Cárdenas' worst yet, coming a low fourteenth in the first race, having his first retirement of the season in the second race but managed to salvage his weekend with a sixth place in the third race.

 Despite the first race of the final round of the season at Circuit de Barcelona-Catalunya being cancelled, Cárdenas made the best of the second and third races as he got a second place in the both of them.
 With these performances, he placed runner-up in the championship with two wins, two pole positions, one fastest lap, six podiums and 152 points.

-Joining the 2024 F4 Spanish Championship for a second season with Griffin Core by Campos Racing, he hoped to replicate his Formula Winter Series successes, but it was far from reality: Cárdenas struggled and had a poor season, often failing to score points regularly, let alone a podium.
+Joining the 2024 F4 Spanish Championship for a second season with Griffin Core by Campos Racing, Cárdenas hoped to replicate his Formula Winter Series successes, but it was far from reality: Cárdenas struggled and had a poor season, often failing to score points regularly, let alone a podium.
 His best results of the campaign were two sixth places, and finished the championship 14th in the drivers standings with 28 points.